Hilmar Örn Hilmarsson: Other projects and collaborations

 By November 1997 Hilmar and Einar Örn joined drummer Sigtryggur Baldursson to form Grindverk.
 After signing with FatCat Records they released their debut album, a 12-inch vinyl titled Gesundheit von K on 1 January 1999.

 With 4 tracks, Gesundheit von K encompassed a wide range of styles: from the industrial funk of the title song to the exotic jazz of “Kastrato”.
 Grindverk showed with this album a dark music, with free instruments proper of the funk music or post industrialism of the eighties but in the context of the nineties.

 They were supposed to release an album called T.h.e.r.a.p.i.s.t.s by July 1999, but it was canceled as Grindverk disbanded shortly after their debut release.

 Hilmar Örn & Sigur Rós: In 2000 he collaborated with Sigur Rós on the soundtrack to the film Angels of the Universe, which was directed by Friðrik Þór Friðriksson.
 This seventeen-track album contained fifteen songs composed by HÖH with his mellow soothing trademark sound (classical guitars, strings and synthesizers) and two songs created by Sigur Rós (“Bíum Bíum Bambaló” and “Dánarfregnir og Jarðafarir”).
 Later, he also worked with Sigur Rós composing and performing on “Hrafnagaldr Óðins”.

-GVDL: Was another music project formed in 2001 with Guðlaugur K. Óttarsson and bass player Georg Bjarnason.
+GVDL: This music project was formed in 2001 with Guðlaugur K. Óttarsson and bass player Georg Bjarnason.
 The group was established for the arrival in Iceland by the American band Fuck.
 In fact, the name of the band was the initials of the American group shifted one place further.
 They only had one performance at Kaffi Reykjavík, without recording any tracks.

 In 2004 Hilmar Örn collaborated with singer Eivør Pálsdóttir in a joint project between Iceland and Ireland and performed with other musicians from both countries in two concerts, one in Reykjavík and the other in Tórshavn, in the Faroe Islands.